Welcome to The Share Centre

 When is the transfer taking place?

-The second transfer is taking place on 12th November 2018.
-Further details about the second transfer, including a list of assets being transferred, have been sent by the administrator to anyone included in that transfer.
+The third transfer is taking place on 28th January 2019.
+Further details about this transfer, including a list of assets being transferred, have been sent by the administrator to anyone included in this transfer.